NREL/EnergyPlus/design/FY2016/NFP-Pressurestat.md

 ## Input Output Reference Documentation ##

-This section describes inputs of three new object as AirflowNetwork:ZoneContrl:PressureController, AirflowNetwork:Distribution:Component:OutdoorAirFlow and AirflowNetwork:Distribution:Component:ReliefAirFlow.
+This section describes inputs of three new object as AirflowNetwork:ZoneControl:PressureController, AirflowNetwork:Distribution:Component:OutdoorAirFlow and AirflowNetwork:Distribution:Component:ReliefAirFlow.

-### AirflowNetwork:ZoneContrl:PressureController
+### AirflowNetwork:ZoneControl:PressureController

-The AirflowNetwork:ZoneContrl:PressureController object is used to control a zone to a specified indoor level of pressure using the AirflowNetwork model.
+The AirflowNetwork:ZoneControl:PressureController object is used to control a zone to a specified indoor level of pressure using the AirflowNetwork model.
 The specified pressure setpoint is used to calculate the required zone exhaust fan flow rate in a controlled zone or relief air flow rate in an AirLoop.

 The object has the same performance as ZoneControl:Thermostat.
 When an AirLoop serves multiple zones, the controlled zone will reach the specific setpoint, while other zones will not be controlled precisely.